The Knowledge Base of Futures Studies (KBFS)

 Original Futures publication (1993); Washington DC launch (1996)

-The KBFS first appeared as a special issue of Futures published in March 1993.
-Besides the editorial it contained seven original papers, ten ‘divergent perspectives’ (from as many different countries) and no fewer than five bibliographies.
-The first book edition was a three volume set presented in a sturdy slip case.
 Volume one covered Foundations, volume two Organisations, Practices and Products and volume three Directions and Outlooks.
-It was launched at a World Future Society Conference (WFS) in Washington DC during July 1996.
-Hughes de Jouvenel, Wendell Bell and Hazel Henderson assisted with the launch.
+The original flyer is here The set was launched at a World Future Society Conference (WFS) in Washington DC during July 1996.
+Hughes de Jouvenel, Wendell Bell and Hazel Henderson assisted.
 Two further hard copy editions followed.
 Then in 1999 and 2000 my son, Rohan, and I converted the files into html documents and assembled the first CD-ROM.
-This was followed by the 2005 version described in the summary below.
+This was followed by the five volume 2005 version described in the summary below.
 Also included here is a revised series introduction that appears on the disc.
 It provides a succinct account of how and why the KBFS arose and was developed, along with some of the feedback it received.

 Original and Prof Edition Introductions (Open here)

 The Knowledge Base of Futures Studies (KBFS) emerged in response to a need for greater clarity about what might constitute the core concerns and features of FS.
 The article considers a rationale for the development of a knowledge base, the evolution of the present model and some of the ways that the model further evolve through critique, innovation, synthesis and the emergence of new voices.
 It is suggested that far from being a monolithic entity driven by ‘Western’ interests, the knowledge base is a dynamic process that will change and develop over time.
 In so doing it will become less ‘Western’ and more truly global.
 Read more…

 Overview of the KBFS CD-ROM Professional Edition (Open here)